 So, if, for whatever reason, you’re not into collecting hundreds of digital monsters, we’ve compiled a list of alternatives that offer much of the same experience.
 They’ll all use GPS to encourage you to go for lovely walks and likely use the power of AR to bring content to life on your phone.
 Please make sure you follow your local COVID-19 guidelines and play responsibly if you choose to head out into the world with any of the following titles!

 Now, without further delay, here are the best games like Pokémon Go on mobile.

-A new kid on the block is Orna, which basically takes your classic SNES JRPG gameplay and plops it into a map of your actual neighbourhood.
+A new kid on the block is Orna, which basically takes your classic SNES JRPG gameplay and plops it into a map of your actual neighborhood.
 It’s Dragon Warrior, but instead of wearing out your thumbs stomping around looking for random encounters, you’ll wear out your actual feet.
-There’s also some multiplayer aspects where characters can grow strong enough to become Duke of their area and be challenged by other players, and the ability to form parties to cooperate.
+There are also some multiplayer aspects where characters can grow strong enough to become Duke of their area and be challenged by other players, and the ability to form parties to cooperate.